 Where I would be without Marseille???
 An inspiration, a muse, a memory, a fascination, a love, a hope, a dream, a friend, a future...Marseille, that is you.

 The Rocky Mountains, where my marathon goes.
-Your unforgiving peaks and lifeline rivers.
+Your unforgiving peaks are the headwaters of life-giving rivers.
 Your mighty pines and weeping willows.
-Your power to change the atmosphere or a life on first sight.
-For over 10,000 years you have provided for people and inspired them, gaining yourselves great reverence among the many people that have called you home.
+Your power to change the atmosphere or a life at first sight.
+For over 10,000 years you have provided for people and inspired them, gaining yourself great reverence among the many people that have called you home.
 Your mighty rivers have connected people near to people a world away where other ranges and rivers gain great fame.
 Throughout my life, the Rocky Mountains have provided me with what I needed to live and be inspired to set out into the unknown.
 Now I wish to honor those who came before, and are still here, and share my love for:

-After returning from my pilgrimage to Mt.
+After returning from my pilgrimage on Mt.
 Hiei I set forth to define my marathon paths to walk around the Gunnison Country.
-One trail, I loved to hike from before my journey because of its straightforward altitude gain, the Ridgeline Trail to Signal Pike became my go-to marathon practice.
-The brutality of the trail is that there was always "one more hill" to hike up before the peak, with the last two being the toughest.
-However, on top of Signal Peak, a 360-degree view of a miraculous valley in the heart of 3óoxoné’ noho’óooyóó’ can be seen, living on in awe to be inspired and find peace.
-While the struggle is hard, the journey is worth it and easiest with timeless contemplation.
+One trail, I loved to hike from before my journey, the Ridgeline Trail to Signal Peak became my go-to marathon practice as it provided a vast panorama to inspire contemplation while suffering to reach the summit.
+The brutality of the trail is that there was always "one more hill" to hike up before the peak, with the last two always being the toughest test of one's will to overcome the suffering they have endured to reach them.
+However, once on top of Signal Peak, a 360-degree view of a miraculous valley in the heart of 3óoxoné’ noho’óooyóó’ can be seen, leaving one in awe to be inspired and find inner peace.
+While the struggle is hard, the journey is worth it and easiest with meditative contemplation.

 Un Lieu Magnétique